Haiti’s Taino Indians first met Europeans in 1492 when Christopher Columbus’ ship, the Santa Maria, wrecked on the island, then known as Hispaniola.

 To supply muscle to harvest these labor-intensive resources, France entered the cross-Atlantic slave trade, developing an especially cruel system of human trafficking.
 Records show that the estimated 700,000 men and women shipped to Haiti from western Africa could be expected to live little more than seven years before they died of exhaustion, starvation, or direct violence inflicted by plantation owners.

 A complicated overlap of European insurgents, Napoleonic incursions and a slave rebellion led, in 1804, to Haiti becoming the first black republic in the world.
-One interesting fact of history is that Napoleon’s need for money to fight the rebels fueled his sale of the Louisiana Purchase to U.S. President Thomas Jefferson.
-This expansion of our country encompassed fifteen present U.S. states (including Minnesota) and portions of two Canadian provinces.
+One interesting fact of history is that Napoleon’s need for money to fight Haiti’s slaves fueled his sale of the Louisiana Purchase to U.S. President Thomas Jefferson.
+This expansion of our country encompassed fifteen present U.S. states (including Minnesota) and small portions of two Canadian provinces.
 Because the United States was still a nation of slavery, our government refused to offer diplomatic recognition or any other assistance to the new nation of Haiti.

 A bizarre artifact of European power was the reparations that Haiti was forced to pay France for its loss of property (slaves and land).
 This debt of US$40 billion (per 2010 calculations) impoverished the young nation for generations.

 Ravaged of its natural wealth and populated by former slaves and others who shared few cultural, familial or political bonds, internal struggles over land distribution followed as armed Haitian peasants were used by one elite or the other over the next 100 years.